Ogilvy (agency)

-Ogilvy is a New York City-based British advertising, marketing, and public relations agency.
+Ogilvy is an American advertising, marketing, and public relations agency.
 It was founded in 1850 by Edmund Mather as a London-based agency.
 In 1964, the firm became known as Ogilvy & Mather after merging with a New York City agency that was founded in 1948 by David Ogilvy.

 The agency is part of the WPP Group global agency network.
 It provides services in five areas: growth and innovation; advertising, brand and content; public relations and influence; experience; and health.
-It also operates a strategy division Ogilvy Consulting.
+It also operates a strategy division called Ogilvy Consulting.